-My Notes About the PBC Framework k
+My Notes About the PBC Framework

-Professional Development for Teachers in Step Up AT
+Orientation for Teachers in Step Up AT

-The professional development designed to support teachers' knowledge, awareness, and use of the Step Up AT - Improving Literacy Through Technology project can be implemented with fidelity using two different delivery formats.
+The preparation designed to support teachers' knowledge, awareness, and use of the Step Up AT program can be implemented with fidelity using two different delivery formats.
 Mentor coaches should collaborate with the peer coach to identify which format best meets their needs.
-Tables 2A and B show the professional development and coaching activities for teachers in their first year of the project, which can be conducted live or via Zoom®.
+Tables 2A and B show the preparation and coaching activities for teachers at the beginning of the school year, which can be conducted live or via Zoom®.

-- 1. Knowledge and Awareness Professional Development Workshop: For schools unable to participate/commit to coaching cycles, a stand-alone, half- day professional development workshop can be offered.
+- 1. Knowledge and Awareness Workshop: For schools unable to participate/commit to coaching cycles, a stand-alone, half- day professional development workshop can be offered.
 This workshop would focus on AT consideration and implementation with an overview of the teaching practices that can facilitate early literacy instruction to support the needs of young children with a range of disabilities.
 This workshop would also be appropriate for schools who have previously participated in coaching but are starting a new school year. - 2.
-Knowledge and Awareness Professional Development Workshop with Coaching Implementation Support: This option includes a full-day professional development workshop as described above PLUS 1-5 coaching cycles.
-Each coaching cycle is 4 weeks long; therefore, this program delivery format can be implemented in 4 to 20 weeks.
+Knowledge and Awareness Workshop with Coaching Implementation Support: This option includes a full-day professional development workshop as described above PLUS 1-5 coaching cycles.
+Each coaching cycle is approximately 4 weeks long; therefore, this program delivery format can be implemented in 4 to 20 weeks.

-During coaching, teachers will receive coach implementation supports to use the practices in their classroom.
-Activities completed with the coach include: completing T/SNAs; reviewing students' IEPs (Individualized Education Plans); and discussing the Student, Environment, Task, Tools (SETT) framework as well as the ATIP and Action Plan documents.
-Additionally, coaches demonstrate the technology to be used for the virtual coaching sessions (Kubi®, BITE, TORSH®), if applicable.
+During coaching, teachers will receive coaching implementation supports to use the practices in their classroom.
+Activities completed with the coach include: completing TSNAs; reviewing students' IEPs (Individualized Education Plans); and discussing the Student, Environment, Task, Tools (SETT) framework through the ATIP and Action Plan documents.
+Additionally, coaches can demonstrate the technology to be used for the virtual coaching sessions (Kubi®, BITE, TORSH®), if applicable.